glennj/exercism.io/mentor_notes.bash.md

 <!-- ........................................................ -->
 # Exercism/Philosophy

+_(Responding to a comment about using bash features vs external tools)_

 Well, it depends on the purpose of the scripts you write, I suppose.
 If it is going to run on multiple machines, then portability will be a concern, so